How using your body helps in the creative process

 Doing creates more action.
 Action creates more doing

 The cool thing is, we’re all different.
 We all feel comfortable at different levels.
-My way of working has certainly developed skills I may not have otherwise practiced.
-Flash photography allows me to shoot at lower ISO and stay hand held.
-On many occasions I hand hold at slow shutter speeds.
+My way of working has certainly developed skills I may not have otherwise practised.
+Flash photography allows me to shoot at lower ISO and stay handheld.
+On many occasions, I handhold at slow shutter speeds.
 I’m ok shooting at 1/30 sec in some situations.
 I know that image stabilisation is a big thing for me.
-For tripod users it’s not something they take advantage of.
+For tripod users, it’s not something they take advantage of.
 (That just reminded me, there’s a post in that)

 - I do not want to spend hours in front of my computer editing.

 - It’s a buzz to push my skills and see how good I am or what needs improvement.

 - Photography is a craft which comes from deep inside me.
 This need will never be satisfied by sitting at my computer fixing in post.
 That need is only met by using your body, mind, spirit and wits to get the shots.

 Being mindful and recognising what makes us tick, what sparks our own creativity is a gift that never stops giving.
 Self-awareness isn’t some pixies and fairy dust woo woo.
 It’s the key to everything you want to achieve.

 I recommend you pick up a copy of Steal Like An Artist and do more than that.
 Take a look at how you’re wired.
 What are some of the keys to your creativity?
 Delve in, have a good mooch about and see what you discover.

 I’d be fascinated to hear your thoughts on this.